Fish Report for 10-15-2021

 KNOTT CREEK RESERVOIR

-Good reports from the Lake for small macs.
-The cold temps are helping to bring the fish up.
-This is also one of the better times of the year to find larger rainbows and browns near the surface, making them accessible to shore anglers.
-Shore anglers are using smaller spinners for planted trout and larger spoons diving plugs for larger rainbows and browns.
-Toplining for large rainbow and brown trout has also been productive in shallower water (less than 50 feet in depth).
+A few reports of small macs with the colder temps.
+This is a good time of year to find larger rainbows and browns near the surface, making them accessible to shore anglers.
+Look for moving shadows early and late in the day around larger structure.
+Shore anglers are using smaller spinners for planted trout and larger spoons for larger rainbows and browns.
+Toplining for large rainbow and brown trout has also been productive in shallower water (less than 50 feet).